 Tho Vita filed a petition showing liabilities of $182,462 late in March, 1948, only a small portion of this amount has been paid off.
-With United Broadcasting, Chicago recording studio, holding a lien on the sale of certain masters, which gives it 50 per cent of any amount accruing from these sales, it's expected that creditors of Vita will receive little on their original claims.
+With United Broadcasting, Chicago recording studio, holding a lien on the sale of certain masters [just those that Egmont Sonderling had turned over], which gives it 50 per cent of any amount accruing from these sales, it's expected that creditors of Vita will receive little on their original claims.

-We have not attempted to list this great pile of material in our Vitacoustic pop table; we don't have matrix numbers for it, or any other good way to organize it.
-However, if we are able to fill in enough of the matrix numbers from sessions that led to issued material, we may be able to slot some of the unissued sides into the gaps.
-(We have put "Hot Lips" and "Wang Wang Blues"—both titles that hark back to Henry Busse's days with Paul Whiteman—in alongside the issued sides.)
-It would be interesting to know who ended up with the Vitacoustic pop masters, assuming they didn't end up in a Chicago-area landfill.
+We haven't tried to list these 182 masters in our Vitacoustic pop table; we don't have matrix numbers for them, or other good way to organize them.
+How many sessions did Leo Diamond need to cut 36 sides?.
+Did Nancy Lee and the Hilltoppers cut 16 sides at 2 sessions, or 4?
+Where we have matrix numbers from sessions that led to issued material, we will be able to slot some unissued sides into the gaps.
+(We've put "Hot Lips" and "Wang Wang Blues"—both titles hark back to Henry Busse's days with Paul Whiteman—in alongside the issued sides.
+Busse wasn't at Vitacoustic for long; he recorded two sessions either back-to-back or close together in time.)
+It would be interesting to know who ended up with the Vitacoustic pop masters; most likely they finished their days in a Chicago-area landfill.

-Vitacoustic pulled in an awful lot of revenue from "Peg o' My Heart" (this single sold 7 times as much as "Long Gone" did for Miracle—and the best sellers during Aristocrat's lifetime were microscopic by comparison).
-Much of the money was plowed right back into pop music that nobody wanted to buy.
+Vitacoustic pulled in an awful lot of revenue from "Peg o' My Heart" (Vitacoustic 1 sold 7 times as much as "Long Gone" did for Miracle—and the best sellers during Aristocrat's lifetime were microscopic by comparison).
+Most of the money was plowed right back into pop music that nobody wanted to buy.
 Meanwhile, the label's jazz and R&B efforts might have paid off better but were never so ambitious.
 Perhaps too much was going into trade paper advertisements.
-Regular adverts in Billboard are mighty convenient to researchers like ourselves, but they must have cost Vitacoustic a bundle.
-Vitacoustic ran full-page display ads regularly; the label's last hurrah consisted of no fewer than four full-pagers in the January 24, 1948 issue, one of which included pictures of all of the company's "race" artists (to be added to this page).
+Regular adverts in Billboard and Cash Box are mighty convenient to researchers like ourselves, but they must have cost Vitacoustic a bundle.
+Vitacoustic ran full-page display ads regularly; the label's last hurrah consisted of no fewer than four full-pagers in the January 24, 1948 issue of Billboard, one of which included pictures of all of the company's "race" artists (to be added to this page).

-The original jazz and R&B material that Vitacoustic had recorded was impounded by Egmont Sonderling and formed the basis for his Old Swing-Master venture with Al Benson.
-Sonderling probably held on to some pop and country material as well, but if that was the case he never could figure out what to do with it.
+Much of the jazz material intended for the Jam Session Series and the R&B material not clawed back by Sensation was impounded by Egmont Sonderling and formed the basis for his Old Swing-Master venture with Al Benson.
+If Sonderling held on to any pop or Country material, he never could figure out what to do with it.

-That Vitacoustic during its death throes could not sell its masters, and after liquidation could draw no higher bid than $750 for the lot, reflected not only on the commercial potential of the product it recorded, but also on the nature of the record business in the late 1940s.
+That Vitacoustic during its death throes could not sell its masters, and after liquidation could draw no higher bid than $750 for nearly half of its total production, reflected not only on the commercial potential of the product it recorded, but also on the nature of the record business in the late 1940s.
 A January 14, 1949 Billboard story, "Anybody Wanna Buy a Label?
 Indies Can't Sell," told of the difficulties failed independent companies had recently had in unloading their masters.
 The lead said, "Those indie diskeries who are finding the going too tough are having a hard time disposing of their labels at any price."
-It noted the difficulties that Leon Rene's Exclusive label and another unnamed firm were having in peddling their unreleased masters and artists' contracts: instead of trying to sell them, these operations were offering to give them away in exchange for receiving the royalties on the releases.
+It noted the difficulties that Leon René's Exclusive label and another unnamed firm were having in peddling their unreleased masters and artists' contracts: instead of trying to sell them, these operations were offering to give them away in exchange for royalties on the releases.
 The Billboard writer questioned record executives on this situation.
 The conclusion was that they had their hands full dealing with their own artists and selling their own records.
 Consequently they were adverse to taking on "additional artists and masters, even at bargain rates."

 The larger lesson to be learned from the Vitacoustic debacle is that knowing how to run a recording studio is not the same as knowing how to run a record company.
-Sure, the Harmonicats sold a lot of records in 1947.
-But the only recordings made at Universal Recording that year that are widely heard today were cut by a fellow named Muddy Waters.
-And there is no way Muddy's music would have met with approval from Bill Putnam and George Tasker!
-The proprietors of Aristocrat seem to have had mixed feelings about Muddy when they decided to record him, and they took their sweet time releasing his initial efforts, but they were willing to give him a chance.
+The Harmonicats sold a lot of records in 1947.
+But the sides made at Universal Recording that year that people are most inclined to listen to today were cut by Muddy Waters.
+And there's no way Muddy's music would have met with approval from Bill Putnam and George Tasker.
+The proprietors of Aristocrat had mixed feelings about Muddy when they decided to record him, and they took their sweet time releasing his initial efforts, but they were willing to give him a chance.

 We still lack matrix numbers for a couple of Vitacoustic issues, which could give us clues as to when they were recorded.
-We also believe that there may have been pop singles on Vitacoustic 16 through 18 during the chaotic period just before the company filed for bankruptcy.
+We also believe that there may have been pop singles on Vitacoustic 16, 17, 23, and 24 during the chaotic period just before (maybe just after) the company filed for bankruptcy.
 We invite additions and corrections to this listing.

 The Simon Evans / Man in Japan collection contributed several Billboard clippings on Vitacoustic from 1947, including the ad from November 8 that can be seen at the beginning of this page.
 Bill Daniels provided a valuable index of first mentions in Billboard for Vitacoustic pop releases, a concordance of Sensation-Vitacoustic-King releases, a King Records publicity flyer on Todd Rhodes, and further detailed information on the V1800 and B-4000 matrix number series which enabled us to correct errors and gaps in the information we were able to obtain from existing discographies.
 Peter Gibbon of Ace Records UK, who has researched Bernie Besman's masters, corrected some errors on the V1800 series and helped us to fill several gaps in the B-4000s.
 We initially learned of the link between Vitacoustic and Old Swing-Master from Bernd Kratochwil's article "Die Geschichte des Entrepreneur Al Benson aus Chicago oder die labels'Old Swingmaster,' 'Parrot,' and 'Blue Lake' Teil 2: Old Swingmaster Discography," Rockin' Fifties,1997, 45-49.